nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 Background job is a way to asynchronously run long-running tasks.
 Currently, three types of tasks are supported:
 1. `run_sh` - arbitrary long-running shell script.
-2. `download` - download data (e.g. previously archived blockchain data, to speedup init process).
+2. `download` - download data (e.g. previously archived protocol data, to speedup init process).
-3. `upload` - upload data (e.g. archive blockchain data).
+3. `upload` - upload data (e.g. archive protocol data).
-In particular, it can be used to define blockchain service(s) i.e. background process(es) that are automatically started with the node.
+In particular, it can be used to define protocol service(s) i.e. background process(es) that are automatically started with the node.

 Each background job has its __unique__ name and configuration structure described by following [example](examples/jobs.rhai).